 I.F.
 Fleet Races

 I.F1.
-A Fleet Race is any Class Race so designated by Fleet 4 to distinguish it from evening races or other informal events (see Appendix 5) (see Appendix 9).
+A Fleet Race is any Class Race so designated by Fleet 4 to distinguish it from evening races or other informal events (see Appendix 9).

 I.F.2.
 Fleet races will be held in conformance to the participation requirements of the Class Rules, and the helmsmen need not be an Owner Member or Skipper Member, unless modified by written notice from the Board.